 Second only to agriculture, the textile industry is the leading polluter of water, responsible for 20% of global water pollution.
 Expending more than 8000 chemicals including heavy, metal-rich dyes, fixing agents, bleaches, solvents, and detergents, garment manufacturing is toxic and incredibly water intensive, requiring a whopping 1800 gallons of water to produce a simple pair of jeans.
 In addition to polluting our world many of these toxins are absorbed into the body through the skin.

 An industry with little transparency, the garment-making machine has fostered a culture of irrational demand especially for cheap, disposable product.
 In a word, fast fashion.
 The boom towards progressive obsolesce has fueled massive growth of oil-based synthetic fibers, from 5.2 million tons to an estimated 67 million tons in 2016.
 Having both ethical and environmental ramifications, fast fashion contributes to an exploited labor force and produces an immense amount of pollutants.
 Sadly, laundering a single load of polyester effectively releases 496,030 microplastic particles into our water.
 More so, cheap products with an ephemeral lifespan are unusable for donation, often ending up in landfills at the rate of 80 per individual per year.

 Our priority is preservation.
-We’re steadfastly dedicated to creating products that promote sustainability.
+We’re dedicated to create products that promote sustainability.
 Not as an option, but as a foundation for everything we do.
 Ever mindful of making products built to last, we operate with uncompromising standards to ensure that our products are made in a socially and environmentally responsible manner.
-Emphasizing durability and longevity of both design and construction, we source materials that exceed the expectations of our customers, promoting the use of natural, renewable materials over synthetic alternatives.
+Emphasizing durability and longevity of both design and construction.
+We source materials that exceed our expectations and promote the use of natural and renewable materials over synthetic alternatives.